juntylpro1/secure-enterprise/custom-basic.md

 ## Next steps
 {: #basic-custom-next}

-If your deployable architecture ran as expected, you successfully customized your own architecture from **VSI on VPC landing zone**.
+If your deployable architecture ran as expected, you successfully created your own deployable architecture from VSI on VPC landing zone.
 You are now ready to move your updated files to the GitHub repository that you created and [onboard your product to a private catalog](/docs/secure-enterprise?topic=secure-enterprise-onboard-da).